erfderdfg/Ponyville/README.md

 Our project was developed using the Greenfoot game engine, File IO system and Java.
 Our team distributed tasks among different classes and collaborated via Github.

 The process involved:
-Implementing a dynamic block matrix with each block glowing upon proximity to the main character Exploring various path-finding algorithms, including depth-first search (DFS) and breath-first search (BFS) Creating a File IO system to lower the complexity of extracting the plotline Utilizing inheritance and abstract classes to minimize code redundancy
+Implementing a dynamic grad base game environment with each grid glowing upon proximity to the main character Exploring various path-finding algorithms, including depth-first search (DFS) and breath-first search (BFS) Creating a File IO system to lower the complexity of extracting the plotline Utilizing inheritance and abstract classes to minimize code redundancy